 Choosing the perfect cruise ship room (or stateroom) for you and your family can enhance your vacation experience even more.
 Depending on your budget, you may opt for a private balcony, interior room, or ocean view.

 A private balcony is perfect for couples cruising without their kids onboard.
 Here, you can watch the water dance to the tune of the wind.
 You can also choose the pocket-friendly interior room, especially if you’ll be spending only a few days onboard.

 Pay for the Cruise

 After making your selections, the next thing to do is book a ticket from a reputable cruise line website like Carnival.
 Check out the preferred payment options on the site.
 Some cruise lines allow you to pay in installments, so if you’re short on cash at the moment, you can make a deposit and complete your payment until your sail date.

 Of course!
 Take time to make a list of things you want to pack for the cruise.
 Advisedly, do this a few weeks before your scheduled traveling date.

 Get yourself some casual wear and a few fanciful dresses for dinner on board.
 Don’t forget to pack essential items for your kids, swimsuits, boat shoes, and other pool gear.
 It can get pretty sunny at the beach, so bring along sunscreens and hats to fend off sun rays.

 Tiffany lives in Miami.
 She started freelance writing as her full-time job when the COVID pandemic closed her office.
 She lives with her mother, younger brother, and their parrot, Sinbad.
-When she isn’t writing, she loves to read and chill, watching Netflix.
-She also enjoys travelling.
+She loves to read and chill, watching Netflix when she isn’t writing.
+She also enjoys traveling.